-What is the statement of retained earnings, and what information does it provide?
+What is the statement of stockholders' equity, and what information does it provide?
 Why do changes in retained earnings occur?

-Explain why the following statement is true: "Retained earnings as reported on the balance sheet does not represent cash and is not 'available' for the payment of dividends or anything else."
+Explain why the following statement is true: "The retained earnings reported on the balance sheet does not represent cash and is not available for the payment of dividends or anything else."

 A firm had a retained earnings balance of \$3 million in the previous year.
 In the current year, its net income is \$2.5 million.
 If it pays \$1 million in common dividends in the current year, what is its resulting retained earnings balance? (\$4.5 million)